-If you can get your hands on the actual iPhone, this step is for you.
-And it is probably the simplest way to check if the iPhone or iPad is unlocked is to head to the Settings>Mobile or Settings>Cellular.
+If you can get your hands on the actual iPhone, this move is for you.
+And it’s the simplest way to check if the iPhone or iPad is unlocked.
+Head over to the Settings>Mobile or Settings>Cellular.

 If you see the option Mobile Data Network or Cellular Data Network, then your iPhone or iPad is unlocked.
 You won’t find this particular option on a carrier locked iPhone.

 Unfortunately, this method although simple only works if you have the actual iPhone in your hands.